Direct Comparisons between FAA Taxiway Lights and LEDline® at the Anchorage Re-fueling Area

 two different types of airfield visual aids.

-Fully Installed Up and Running LEDline® SAFETY GUIDANCE lighting VISUAL AIDS, ARE approx. 60% Less Cost, Compared to Traditional AIRFIELD Point Source Inset Visual Aids.
-At Anchorage International, when compared IN ALL WEATHERS BY PILOTS; THE LEDline® GUIDANCE VISUAL AIDS WERE PREFFERED!
+Fully Installed Up and Running, LEDline® SAFETY GUIDANCE lighting VISUAL AIDS, ARE approx. 60% Less Cost Compared to Traditional Point Source airfiled Inset Visual Aids.
+At Anchorage International, when compared IN ALL WEATHERS BY PILOTS; THE LEDline® GUIDANCE VISUAL AIDS WERE PREFERrED!

 The pilots preferred the old-style linear LEDline® safety guidance visual aids to the standard point source airfield taxiway lamps.